bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

 ### Important notice

 Prior deploying a Business Data Model, the Deployer put the Tenant in the  `paused`  state.
 It then restarts it after deployment of the BDM.
 So a downtime of the related Bonita Tenant occurs in this case.
+Keep in mind that the `Deployer` does not deploy Rest API extensions authorization, you have to do it manually.
+See the page [how to configure Rest API authorization](how_to_configure_rest_api_authorization).

 ### Application Archive structure